Application Checklist

 Please Note:

-• In some cases, supplemental application materials — transcripts, essays or recommendations — may be requested.
+• In some cases, supplemental application materials — transcripts, essays, English proficiency materials or recommendations — may be requested.
 You will be notified by email if any additional information is required.

 • Applicants are expected to abide by the Pre-College Code of Conduct, which includes an expectation of academic integrity.
 All application materials submitted must be the original work of the applicant.
 Plagiarism in any part of an application (completed by anyone other than the student) is grounds for denial.